Mercerenies/gdlisp/doc/readthedocs/reference/source-file.rst

 * Any other characters, or a ``?`` that is not at the end of a name, will translate in an implementation-defined way.

-It is undefined behavior to define two names in the same scope and namespace that will normalize to the same name under these rules.
+..
+Warning:: It is undefined behavior to define two names in the same scope and namespace that will normalize to the same name under these rules.
 So, for example, it is undefined behavior to define functions called ``foo-bar`` and ``foo_bar`` in the same scope, since these names will both translate to ``foo_bar``.

 Reserved Names
 --------------